michaelprk/MMOJournal-Web/README.md

 2. **Add New Pokémon**: Use the dropdown in utility bar for manual form or Showdown import
 3. **Edit Builds**: Click edit on any card to modify stats, moves, or details
 4. **Filter by Tier**: Use the tier dropdown in utility bar to view builds by competitive tier
-5. **Seamless Navigation**: Navigate between pages using the improved router system
+5. **Sort & Organize**: Sort builds by multiple criteria and organize into teams
+6. **Team Management**: Create, view, and manage teams with the dedicated team system
+7. **Export Functionality**: Export individual Pokemon or entire teams to Showdown format
+8. **View Modes**: Switch between card view, list view, and team view for different perspectives
-6. **Import Teams**: Paste entire teams from Showdown for quick batch import
+9. **Import Teams**: Paste entire teams from Showdown for quick batch import

 ## 🤝 Contributing